MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 - The review timing of the last review of the service.
 - High-level risk value of the service.

 This process should publish a backlog of items and a schedule of new reviews.
 Outside cloud adoption teams can then understand when services are going to be selected for review and how long they might have to wait for a new service.
-The process allows cloud adoption teams to select services that have been under the controls of the environment.
+The process allows cloud adoption teams to select services that are already under the controls of the environment.

 ### Define service use and controls

 Review the capabilities of an individual cloud service and then determine what service-specific controls and guidance should be applied.

-The primary inputs are the technical documentation of the cloud service and using the service control requirements.
+The primary inputs are the technical documentation of the cloud service and the service control requirements.

 Through this process, the team reviews the intended use of the service within the organization, and then documents any implementation-specific designs required.
-This might include different controls for different classifications of data, or could be simple guidance for general use.
+This might include different controls for different classifications of data, or it could be simple guidance for general use.

 The core artifact delivered from this stage is the service guidance.
-This document outlines the envisioned usage of the service, guiding design principals, and all of the audited and enforced controls on the service.
+This document outlines the envisioned usage of the service, guiding design principles, and all of the audited and enforced controls on the service.
 It acts as a reference for cloud adoption teams when they're choosing to implement a service as part of their design.
 The documents are necessary for the governance team to communicate their intent to adoption teams at scale.

 ### Implement and test technical controls

-The controls that were defined in the previous section should now be implemented in cloud controls.
+The controls defined in the previous section should now be implemented in cloud controls.
 The technical implementation must provide the right level of enforcement and reporting.

 The controls of the service are interpreted into their technical implementation on the service.
 The controls are identified in their implementation of the Azure environment.
 For example, requiring encryption on a storage account requires that a certain property is set on the storage account, which then becomes the technical requirement of that control.